 3. The applicant demonstrates the requested ability.

 4. The applicant demonstrates well the requested ability.

 5. The applicant demonstrates very well the requested ability.

-When the selection process is finished, a decision about admission is made by the Dean stating who is admitted or placed on the waiting list.
-The Dean makes the decision about admission based on the jury´s proposal.
-You will be notified of the result in an admission decision sent through MyNetwork.
-In order to keep your place, you must confirm your place.
+When the selection process is finished, a decision about admission is made by the Vice-Chancellor´s stating who is admitted or placed on the waiting list.
+The Vice-Chancellor makes the decision about admission based on the jury´s proposal.
+You will be notified of the result in an admission decision sent through Varbi In order to keep your place, you must confirm your place.
 This applies even if you are placed on the waiting list.
-If DOCH does not receive your answer within the stipulated time you will lose your place in the programme.
+If SKH does not receive your answer within the stipulated time you will lose your place in the programme.